Table of Contents[Hide][Show]

 - 8. Visit the World’s Largest Kaleidoscope Store

 - Hotels Near Jerome AZ

 - Benefits of a Campground Cabin Rental

-If you’re road-tripping through Arizona’s Verde Valley and looking for something unique and obscure yet still Instagram-worthy, make a detour to the historic town of Jerome.
+If you’re road-tripping through Arizona’s Verde Valley near Sedona and looking for something unique and obscure yet still Instagram-worthy, veer off to the historic town of Jerome.
 Located at the base of Mingus Mountain, Jerome is a once-bustling mining town also interestingly home to the world’s largest kaleidoscope store.
 Whether you’re into ghost stories, gold mines, or good food, you’ll find all of the above plus a sliding jail in our list of the top things to do in Jerome, AZ, a wicked good town to visit.

 The night sky in the Sedona/Verde Valley region is stunning.
 Because of limited light pollution, you can see thousands of stars on a clear evening.
 What I didn’t expect to see in the distance, as I was driving back to Cottonwood from Sedona along Highway 89A, was a band of lights floating mid-way between the ground and the sky.

 The next morning I quizzed my fellow guests in the lodge at the Verde Valley Thousand Trails campground.
 “Oh, that’s Jerome,” said a gentleman from Oregon.
 “It’s a ghost town.”